CALIPHATE OF CORDOBA, 929-1031

 Any document, image, or artifact created at the time of the topic being researched is a primary source.

-Examples include: eyewitness accounts, memoirs, household and day-to-day objects, clothing, coins, works of art and architecture.
+Examples include: eyewitness accounts, memoirs, household and day-to-day objects, textiles and clothing, coins, works of art and architecture.

-See the Images tab for finding images of artifacts, buildings, coinage, etc from your empire.
+See the Images page for information on finding images of artifacts, buildings, coinage, etc. from your empire.

 Please note: primary source documents and images are a reflection of the time and culture in which they were created and may contain language or images that are considered offensive today.